cruzchue/matlab4xfel/README.md

    NOTE: may not be needed it if everything moved to a single H5 file.
                           Keep it for now.

+* *readTranslate.m*  : reads ASCII translate file and loads it in a CELL structure

 **06_removeSymProp**
 -----------------------